 - To prepare the jackfruit, rub some oil on your knife and cut the fruit in half then quarters.
 Cut each quarter into thick slices like you would a watermelon.
 Then, remove the core from each slice using your knife (it's also helpful to have gloves on for this part).

 - Once you have discarded the core, begin to pull the fruit pods away from the rind and remove the seeds from inside the pods.
 Separate the seeds into one bowl and the fruit pods into another.

 - Once you have removed the fruit pods, cut away the white pulp from the rind and add it to the same bowl as the pods.
 Discard what is left of the rinds and set your bowl of fruit pods and pulp aside.

-- Then, preheat 2 tbsp of oil in a large pot over medium.
+- Then, preheat 2 tablespoon of oil in a large pot over medium.
 Add in the diced onions and cook for 3-4 minutes, or until translucent.
 Add in the minced garlic, and cook for another 1-2 minutes.

 - Next, add the jackfruit, marinade, and bay leaves into the pot of onions and garlic.
 Give it a good stir, then reduce the heat to low-medium.
 Cover the pot and simmer for 45 minutes, stirring occasionally to prevent sticking to the bottom.

 - With about 10-15 minutes left of simmering, preheat your oven to 375°F.